 If you feel that you can’t do without the parties and Auld Lang Syne, Shibuya crossing is probably the best place to see in the New Year.
 Like other western celebrations such as Halloween and Christmas, the pubs, clubs, and nightclubs of the area have seen the western style New Year as another money-spinning occasion, and as such will be throwing countdown parties.
 At midnight many people gravitate towards Shibuya crossing to count down to the New Year in a style to which you may be more accustomed to.

 As the land of the rising sun, what better place to celebrate the turn of the New Year than its earliest beach countdown ceremony on Chichijima island beach in the Ogasawara archipelago.
 There are Taiko drum displays, arm wrestling competitions, dance exhibitions, and the ceremony concluded with the first swim of the year and the release of baby turtles into the wild at sunrise.

 With a one-way boat trip taking up 25 and a half hours from Tokyo’s Takeshiba Passenger Ship Terminal, it’s certainly not the most accessible New Year party, but it is indeed one you will remember.

 Tokyo Imperial Palace

 A bit closer to home, on January 2 the Emperor makes public appearances at the Tokyo Imperial Palace.
-The palace is the main residence of the Emperor of Japan, set in a large park-like area close to Tokyo Station.
+The palace is the primary residence of the Emperor of Japan, set in a large park-like area close to Tokyo Station.
 There are only two occasions a year on which the inner grounds of the palace are open to the public, and this is one of them, so it is a perfect time to satisfy any curiosity you may have after seeing it from afar.